 The AD4000/AD4004/AD4008 are SAR-based ADCs using a charge redistribution sampling digital-to-analog converter (DAC).
-Figure 37 shows the simplified schematic of the ADC.
-The capacitive DAC consists of two identical arrays of 16 binary weighted capacitors, that are connected to the comparator inputs.
+Figure 38 shows the simplified schematic of the ADC.
+The capacitive DAC consists of two identical arrays of 16 binary weighted capacitors, which are connected to the comparator inputs.

-During the acquisition phase, terminals of the array tied to the input of the comparator are connected to ground via the SW+ and SW- switches (see Figure 37).
+During the acquisition phase, terminals of the array tied to the input of the comparator are connected to GND via the SW+ and SW- switches.
 All independent switches connect the other terminal of each capacitor to the analog inputs.
 The capacitor arrays are used as sampling capacitors and acquire the analog signal on the IN+ and IN- inputs.

 When the acquisition phase is complete and the CNV input goes high, a conversion phase initiates.
 When the conversion phase begins, SW+ and SW- are opened first.
 The two capacitor arrays are then disconnected from the inputs and connected to the GND input.
 The differential voltage between the IN+ and IN- inputs captured at the end of the acquisition phase is applied to the comparator inputs, causing the comparator to become unbalanced.
-By switching each element of the capacitor array between GND and $V{REF}$ , the comparator input varies by binary weighted voltage steps ( $V{REF}/2$ , $V{REF}/4$ , ..., $V{REF}/65,536$ ).
+By switching each element of the capacitor array between GND and VREF, the comparator input varies by binary weighted voltage steps (VREF/2, VREF/4, ..., VREF/65,536).
 The control logic toggles these switches, starting with the MSB, to bring the comparator back into a balanced condition.
-After the process completes, the control logic generates the ADC output code and a busy signal indicator.
+After the completion of this process, the control logic generates the ADC output code and a busy signal indicator.